michoy/pineapple/README.md

 ```
 py manage.py runserver
 ```
-Open the given IP adress in your browser to use the webapp
+Open the given IP adress in your browser to use the webapp.

+## In use
+Start with registering a new user.
+From the *overview* page, type in a course name and click *add*.
+For demonstration purposes the following courses have allready been added:
+* TTM4100
+* TDT4140
+* TFY4125
+Press *Go to course* to se the courses page.
+Here you can see statistics of how you're doing in the course, as well as avalible exercises.
+Next, choose one of the exercises and answer the given questions.
+After you're finished the exercise, you will see updated statistics on the course page.